 Article continues below

 Here’s another good travel voltage converter which can help you “step up” or “step down” to the local power voltage in the country you will be visiting.
 It is compact and plugs directly into the wall to provide you with a three prong standard US power outlet which will work in virtually any country.
 This travel transformer includes four different plug accessories: one for Europe, one for Australia/New Zealand/China, one for the United Kingdom (England, Scotland, Wales) and another for the USA.
 It works with hairdryers, curling irons, laptops, phone chargers and more.

 Another thing that makes this one of the best travel voltage converters is that it includes four USB ports, allowing you to plug in your cell phone, tablet or other devices that charge via USB such as some cameras.

 If you’re anything like us, when you leave a hotel room to check out you do several paranoid double checks to make sure you’re not leaving anything behind.
 With a travel voltage adapter as bright as this one, you’ll never be afraid that you might have missed it or left it behind.
 This is one of the best travel voltage converters we’ve found and it comes in six different colors.
 This charger gives you one standard US power socket to plug your devices (or a power strip) into, as well as two USB ports.
 It’s small and light, weighing only a few ounces.
-Note: if you need more power for a hair dryer which requires more wattage, check out this similar adapter.
+(Note: this may not provide enough power for a hair dryer.)

 Here’s another one of the best travel power converters.
 It measures just three and a half inches tall and converts power from virtually anywhere around the world to the normal US voltage and frequency.
 It also has a high/low switch for devices that need high amounts of wattage (like hair dryers).